 Despite our “evolved” society, it’s tough to discuss the topic of mothers in the workplace without pushing a few buttons (intentionally or otherwise).
-The truth is, there are loads of factors to consider before deciding to return to work after having a baby.
+The truth is, there are loads of factors to consider before deciding to return to work after maternity leave.

-So, how do you know if you should return to work after having a baby?
+So, how do you know if going back to work after maternity leave is for you?

-Clearly, you need to weigh the pros and cons.
-To help tip the scale, here are 12 not-so-obvious perks of working after your baby is born.
+Clearly, you need to weigh the pros and cons of returning to work after maternity leave.
+To help tip the scale, here is our advice on returning to work after maternity leave, 12 not-so-obvious perks you may not have considered.

 1. You’ll talk like a grownup

 While staying home with a baby means an overabundance of cuddles, it also means a lack of stimulating conversation!
-In the office, there’s no room for baby talk.
+Going back to work after baby means there’s no room for baby talk.
 Instead, you’ll thrive on the adult conversation that will keep your mind sharp as a tack.

 2. You’ll be your own person

-We know you’re worried about separation anxiety, but studies have shown that it’s healthy for a baby to be around others and to rely on someone besides mom for basic needs, entertainment and even love.
+We know you’re worried about separation anxiety and how to cope with going back to work after baby, but studies have shown that it’s healthy for a baby to be around others and to rely on someone besides mom for basic needs, entertainment and even love.